-From a child doctor to a villain lurking after a different doctor, the wonderful Neil Patrick Harris has given us a lifetime of grand performances over the past 30-plus years.
+From a child doctor to a villain lurking after a different doctor in Doctor Who‘s 60th anniversary, the wonderful Neil Patrick Harris has given us a lifetime of grand performances over the past 30-plus years.

 Here are what we consider to be the best Neil Patrick Harris movies and TV shows, ranked.